SammyLord/appl.emu/README.md

 *   `index.html`: The main HTML file that sets up the structure of the emulator display.
 *   `style.css`: Contains the styles for the retro CRT look and feel.
 *   `main.js`: The core of the emulator.
-It includes the 6502 CPU emulation, memory management, I/O handling, and the Wozmon ROM data.
+It includes the 6502 CPU emulation, memory management, I/O handling, convenience features, and the Wozmon ROM data.